-The Antimicrobial Peptide Database (APD) contains 2433 antimicrobial peptides (241 bacteriocins from bacteria, 2 from archaea, 7 from protists, 12 from fungi, 310 from plants, and 1820 from animals) with the following activity:
+The Antimicrobial Peptide Database (APD) contains 2457 antimicrobial peptides (244 bacteriocins from bacteria, 2 from archaea, and 2170 from eukaryota [7 from protists, 13 from fungi, 311 from plants, and 1839 from animals]) with the following activity:

 A comprehensive AMP database resource manually curated based on a set of data-collection criteria (see About).

 This database consists of a pipeline of search functions.
-You can search for peptide information using APD ID, peptide name, amino acid sequence, peptide motif, chemical modification, length, charge, hydrophobic content, PDB ID, 3D structure, methods for structural determination, peptide source organism, peptide family name, life kingdoms/domains (bacteria, archaea, protists, fungi, plants, animals), antimicrobial activities (see links above), synergistic effects, target microbes, molecular targets, mechanism of action, contributing authors, and year of publication.
+You can search for peptide information using APD ID, peptide name, amino acid sequence, peptide motif, chemical modification, length, charge, hydrophobic content, PDB ID, 3D structure, methods for structural determination, peptide source organism, peptide family name, life domain/kingdom (bacteria, archaea, protists, fungi, plants, animals), biological activity (see the links above), synergistic effects, target microbes, molecular targets, mechanism of action, contributing authors, and year of publication.

 In addition, you can access the APD Peptide Calculator here.